 The patient’s potential benefits include less scarring, significantly less pain, reduced blood loss, fewer complications, a shorter hospital stay, a faster return to normal daily activities, and the possibility of a better clinical outcome.

 - Less risk

 - Smaller scar

 - Faster Recovery

-Surgeon visualizes the inside the abdomen by introducing a lighted instrument called a laparoscope through the narrow cannula.
-Other specially-engineered instruments the surgeon needs can also be introduced via this cannula.
+The surgeon visualizes the inside of the abdomen by introducing a lighted instrument called a laparoscope through the narrow cannula.
+Other specially engineered instruments the surgeon needs can also be introduced via this cannula.

 Imagine major surgery performed through the smallest of incisions.
-Imagine having the benefits of a definitive treatment but with the potential for significantly less pain, a shorter hospital stay, faster return to normal daily activities – as well as the potential for better clinical outcomes.
+Imagine having the benefits of definitive treatment, but with the potential for significantly less pain, a shorter hospital stays, faster return to normal daily activities – as well as the potential for better clinical outcomes.

 Multiple studies have shown laparoscopy to be safer, to be less expensive, and to have a shorter recovery time.

 Laparoscopic Surgery is changing the experience of surgery, while surgeons and hospitals are re-writing accepted standards for surgical care.